ansilmbabl/python-exercises/README.md

 getting touch with python..........

-learning from the online resoursec
+learning from the online resources